yochannah/carpentries.org/pages/sponsorship.md

 The Carpentries provides a digital icon that can be displayed on sponsor’s website and social media accounts as a way to show support for The Carpentries community.

 #### Carpentries Philanthropy Recognition
-One mention in The Carpentries donor newsletter.
+One mention in The Carpentries donor newsletter, [Carpentries Philanthropy](https://carpentries.us14.list-manage.com/subscribe?u=46d7513c798c6bd41e5f58f4a&id=33f76196ac).

 #### Logo on carpentries.org
 Logo linked to sponsor designated URL, posted on https://carpentries.org/sponsorship.
 Sponsors listed in order of package level.

 #### Mention in The Carpentries Newsletter
-One item submitted to The Carpentries biweekly newsletter, Carpentries Clippings.
+One item submitted to The Carpentries biweekly newsletter, [Carpentries Clippings](https://carpentries.org/newsletter/).

 #### Logo on carpentries.org/jobs
 Logo linked to sponsor’s careers page listed on https://carpentries.org/jobs/ for one year.